THE PRESIDENT’S COMMISSION ON THE STATUS OF UNIVERSITY WOMEN BYLAWS

 To choose and prioritize issues, to set up ad hoc committees to work on those issues, and to serve as the rapid-response team for salient issues as they arise.

-Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee and three at-large members elected from the general committee.
-Chairs of the ad hoc committees will attend meetings of the Executive Committee.
+Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee, Policy Review Committee, and three at-large members selected from the campus community.
 They will be non-voting participants unless otherwise on the committee by virtue of election as an at-large member.

 Subsection 4.2.1 Resignations and Temporary Inactive Executive Committee Members

-If a current member of the Executive Committee finds it necessary to be absent from the University for a period of six months or more, he/she will be asked to resign, and the remainder of the Executive Committee will appoint a replacement.
+If a current member of the Executive Committee finds it necessary to be absent from the University for a period of six months or more, that member will be asked to resign, and the remainder of the Executive Committee will appoint a replacement.

 Section 4.3 Standing Committees